 Regardless, most of you probably use just your mouse or trackpad to get things done in the Preview app.
 In this piece, we’ll show you 10 ways you can use your keyboard to quickly perform actions in Preview by way of 10 useful individual keyboard shortcuts.

-Keyboard shortcuts for the Preview app on Mac OS X
+Keyboard shortcuts for the Preview app on Mac

 1. Enter slideshow mode